jpedro/jpedro.github.io/.posts/git-dd.md

 it's symlinked to `bash` or more commonly to `dash`.
 And dash is kinda old.
 10 times smaller than bash sure but misses some nice bash'isms.
 For example, the better `[[` builtin doesn't exist.
 You can either fix the `sh` symlink or code accordingly.
+(And you thought bash was bad!)

 ![But why](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/why.jpg)